Shoofly is a traditional quilt block.

 How to make this versatile block

-To make each XOXO block like the one below you need to make 16 pieces (and 144 pieces in total for the full quilt).
+You need to make 36 blocks of 4 pieces each (and 144 pieces in total for the full quilt).

 Block size: 18 1/2 inch square, including 1/4 seam allowance.